rhysd/locerr/README.md

 This library is useful to provide a unified look for error messages raised by compilers, interpreters or translators.

-By using `locerr.Source` and `locerr.Position` types as position information, this library can provide an error type which shows nice look error message.
+By using `locerr.Source` and `locerr.Pos` types as position information, this library can provide an error type which shows nice look error message.

 - It shows the code snippet which caused an error